 Why Ransomware is the Fastest Growing Malware Threat

 Since 2016, over 4,000 ransomware attacks have occurred daily.
 This is a 300% increase over the 1,000 attacks per day seen in 2015.

 In 2019, Trend Micro found a 77% surge in ransomware attacks during the first half of 2019 from the previous year.
-Even though fewer ransomware families are detected, the statistics suggest cybercriminals are using existing ransomware variants to infect unsuspecting victims and doing so more pervasively.
+Even though fewer ransomware families are found, cybercriminals still infect victims with existing variants more frequently.

 There are two important reasons that ransomware is increasingly being used by cybercriminals – it is extremely effective, and lucrative.
 With its ease of use, effectiveness, and likeliness that a victim will pay the ransomware, it has become a favorite tool among attackers.

 There are services on the dark web that offer tools for ransomware attacks.
 These tools are made for specific industries or businesses and can be used by anyone without much effort.